gienyne/Some-Embedded-avr128db48-projekt/exercices/01_assembler_simulator/README.md

     └── 1.6-fibonacci.asm
 ```

 > Work through `starter/` first.
-The solution files are heavily commented — reading them after solving is where the real learning happens.
+The solution files are heavily commented.
+Reading them after solving is where the real learning happens.

 ---